ralphl22/MonsterAttack/README.md

 Simple C# program that simulates a RPG.
+Takes user input and subtracts it from a monster's health points and armor points.